-We have audited the accompanying consolidated financial statements of Riverfront Recapture, Inc. and Subsidiary (collectively, RRI), which comprise the consolidated statements of financial position as of December 31, 2019 and 2018, and the related consolidated statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Riverfront Recapture, Inc. and Subsidiary (collectively, RRI), which comprise the consolidated statement of financial position as of December 31, 2020, and the related consolidated statement of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.